seandstewart/yesql/README.md

 3. *Plain Ol' Data Objects.*
    - Model your data with a mapping, a namedtuple, a dataclass, or just use the native record objects of your preferred library.
+   - Loose ser/des based on your model, which can be overridden at any point.
+   - No implicit state mapping of data from a table to your model.
+Your query powers your model.

 ## v1.0.0 Roadmap